Quarkus: Zero configuration with DevServices

-DevServices is generally enabled by default, unless there is an existing configuration present.
-When DevServices is enabled Quarkus will attempt to automatically configure and start a database when running in development or test mode.
+DevServices is generally enabled by default unless there is an existing configuration present.
+When DevServices is enabled, Quarkus will attempt to automatically configure and start a database when running in development or test mode.

 Continuous testing

-Testing is not an option to develop robust applications in software development from monolith to microservices.
+Not testing is not an option to develop robust applications in software development from monolithic application to microservices.
 Developers probably think of external continuous integration (CI) tools that a QA team most likely has responsibility for verifying test cases.

-What if the developers do not need to integrate the CI tools but perform the test cases on a runtime environment where business applications are developing and running.
+What if the developers do not need to integrate the CI tools but perform the test cases on a runtime environment where business applications are being developed and running?

 Quarkus provides a continuous testing feature through the command-line interface as well as the DEV UI.
-This feature removes the developer's efforts to integrate an external CI tool and ensures the functionality while continuously developing business logic.
+This feature removes the developer's efforts to integrate an external CI tool and ensures functionality while continuously developing business logic.

 Built on standards

 Quarkus rests on a vast ecosystem of technologies, standards, libraries, and APIs.
 Developers do not have to spend lots of time learning an entirely new set of APIs and technologies to take advantage of the benefits Quarkus brings to the JVM or native images.
-Among the specifications and technologies underlying Quarkus are Contexts & Dependency Injection (CDI), JAX-RS, Java Persistence API (JPA), Java Transaction API (JTA), Apache Camel, and Hibernate, just to name a few.
+Among the specifications and technologies underlying Quarkus are Contexts & Dependency Injection (CDI), Jax-rs, Java persistence api (JPA), Java Transaction API (JTA), Apache Camel, and Hibernate, just to name a few.

-Quarkus is also an Ahead-of-Time compilation (AOT) platform, optimizing code for the JVM as well as compiling to native code for improved performance.
+Quarkus is an Ahead-of-time compilation (AOT) platform, optimizing code for the JVM as well as compiling to native code for improved performance.
 All of the underlying technologies are AOT-enabled, and Quarkus is continually incorporating new AOT-enabled technologies, standards, and libraries.

-All the technologies and capabilities needed for building microservices are available and optimized for Quarkus.
-These technologies take advantage of all the compile-time and runtime optimizations that have already been discussed.
-Technologies like Keycloak for authentication and authorization, or Infinispan for distributed caching, are optimized for use within Quarkus, regardless of whether they run in the HotSpot JVM or as a native image.
-Third-party framework and library developers can take advantage of this AOT platform to optimize them for Quarkus.